janegilring/PIMTools/README.md

 PIMTools is a PowerShell module with commands for working with Azure AD Privileged Identity Management.

+See [this](https://www.powershell.no/azure,/powershell,/pim,/privileged/identity/management,/azure/ad/2020/10/10/pim-tools.html) blog-post for more information.

 # Getting started

-1. **Start Windows PowerShell (on Windows 7 - 10)**
+1. **Start Windows PowerShell**

-Simply press the Start button and search for "PowerShell".
+Press the Start button and search for "PowerShell".
 You will likely get two hits:
 "Windows PowerShell" and "Windows PowerShell ISE".
-For more modern console and editor feature you may also want to check out [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) and [Visual Studio Code](https://code.visualstudio.com/).
+For more modern console and editor features you may also want to check out [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) and [Visual Studio Code](https://code.visualstudio.com/).

 2. **Allow PowerShell scripts to be executed**